Vercel vs Netlify

 | Deployment model | Official remote MCP server — no local process; the agent reaches Vercel's hosted endpoint. | Official server run locally over stdio against your Netlify account. |

-| Emphasis | Inspection and observability: projects, deployments, runtime logs, and docs search. | Action and management: create, deploy, and manage projects, env vars, forms, access controls, and extensions. |
+| Emphasis | Inspection plus action: projects, deployments, and runtime logs, docs search, and deploys via deploy_to_vercel, the Vercel CLI, and domain purchase. | Action and management: create, deploy, and manage projects, env vars, forms, access controls, and extensions. |

 | Logs and diagnostics | Pulls runtime logs so the agent can diagnose what a deployment is doing in production. | Focused on provisioning and configuration; diagnostics flow through the management actions you run. |